LondriBaja/serial-scrambled-json-to-xls/README.md

 # serial-scrambled-json-to-xls

-This project was created because the team need a tool to put json data readed on a microcontroller serial port and put it to a spreadsheet on a .xlsx for analysis.
+This project was created because of a need for a tool to put json data readed on a microcontroller serial port and put it to a spreadsheet on a .xlsx for analysis.

 ### What does it do?